rocketmlhq/rmldnn/tutorials/satellite_image_classification/README.rst

-For convenience, we have already pre-processed the dataset, which can be downloaded directly from `here`.
+For convenience, we have already pre-processed the dataset, which can be downloaded directly from `here <https://rmldnnstorage.blob.core.windows.net/rmldnn-datasets/satellite_images.tar.gz>`__ (as a zip file).
 The images are multi-channel (RGB) with size 64 X 64, similar to the ones in the figure below.

 .. image:: ./figures/sample_images.jpg